katerinanavab/webdocs/docs/unit02/notes203.md

 }
 ```

-This is known as the **configuration stage** where we define our animation properties on the `#ball` element, and it is only the first half of defining an animation.
 In our example, we have:

 - An `animation-duration` of two seconds.
 This means that it will take two seconds for the `#ball` element to _complete one animation cycle_.
 - Defined the `animation-name` to be "change-color" which is essential for the `@keyframes` section coming up next.